Don't Install iOS 13.7 If You're Nervous About Bugs

 If you're having an excellent experience on iOS 13.6.1, iOS 13.6, iOS 13.5.1, iOS 13.5, iOS 13.4.1 iOS 13.4, iOS 13.3.1, iOS 13.3, iOS 13.2.3, iOS 13.2.2, iOS 13.2, iOS 13.1.3, iOS 13.1.2, iOS 13.1.1, iOS 13.1, iOS 13.0, or iOS 12 and iOS 13.7's changes don't blow you away and/or you're nervous about it potentially hurting your iPhone's performance, you might want to wait.

 iOS 13.7 brings new features and fixes issues, but the software is causing problems for some iPhone users.

 The current list of iOS 13 problems includes some familiar faces: abnormal battery drain, issues with first and third-party applications, Bluetooth problems, problems with Wi-Fi, issues with cellular data, installation issues, lag, random reboots, issues with Face ID, and problems with Touch ID.

 If these issues concern you, you might want to wait for Apple's next version of iOS.
-Remember, there's no way back to get back to older versions of iOS 13 once you move to the latest software.
+Remember, there's no way back to get back to older iOS software once you move to iOS 13.7.

 This article may contain affiliate links.
 Click here for more details.